flyway/flywaydb.org/_posts/2020-08-19-A-first-view-of-Flightpath.md

 But it would be even better if you and your organisation can visualise these metrics easily;
 Flyway stores historic intelligence about deployments in its history tables, and providing a way to see this will both give you insight into your deployment process, as well as potentially helping us to understand our end-users - you - better and meet your needs.
+The database, of course, is not the only component of your systems, but the frequency with which you do migrations, and the times at which you use undo scripts on a production database, are useful proxies for the overall metrics.

 We started off by surveying a number of you to gauge what interest there might be.
-Two thirds of you are deploying weekly or faster - great!
+Two thirds of you are comfortably deploying database changes weekly or faster - that's great!
 Topics that featured heavily were providing information for audit purposes and assessing failure rates and the need for rollbacks.

 We decided that Flightpath would not be a part of Flyway itself, but a separate plugin that can be dropped in much like a callback.
 This means Flightpath is entirely optional, doesn't affect the